teleivo/cs143/assignments/PA5J/README.md

 ## TODO

 * fix bug in gc_test.cl
+  * add a test using dispatches with params and their own lets in between to ensure the invariant of stack is restored is uphold/tested
+* how does deep arithmatic work with regards to registers? do I also need the stack/fp for it?
-* get fibonacci to work
+* fibonacci show it actually works
-  * or print sequence of fibonacci using the Cons from the manual?
+  * print sequence of fibonacci using the Cons from the manual?
+* does Cool support closures?
 * why is -4 not valid according to the reference parser?
 * how to get the example programs to do something useful?
 They did not even have a main before I added one